ahmeterdem1/SSL-Messager/README.md

 to the public.
 As many of us can guess, this is not a good idea.
 So i wanted extra security in my code with minimal effort.
 So i made the server super sensitive.
 It used to shutdown when someone tried to log in with an invalid username.
 It used to shutdown after receiving incorrect protocol syntax.
-And still aggresive behaviour like this can be found in the code.
+And still aggressive behaviour like this can be found in the code.
 But the server is getting more and more "normal" over time.
 And i have changed my mind, now i use amazons servers instead of my own computer.
 So more flexible behaviour will continue to be implemented.
 I guess my end goal here would be to connect ciphertools and this project and to create a fully functional and fully custom tls server.
 So one day i will turn to using my own computer despite all the possible dangers.

 In the recent debugging tests, a server shutdown has never been observed.
-However there was just one instance that server kicked everybody but stayed online.
+However, there was just one instance that server kicked everybody but stayed online.
 The causing error has been identified.

 #### Input-Output Mix up